robinsonsarah01/folio/README.md

 *    4/1: MongoDB code for storing folios functional.
 COMPLETE
 *    4/5: Login page should be functional for multiple users concurrently accessing folio.
 COMPLETE
 *    4/7: Users should be able to view and edit folio at a basic level.
 COMPLETE
 *    4/12: Editing folios allows for addition of projects and uploading of resumes.
-HALF-DONE
+MOSTLY COMPLETE
 *    4/21: Integration with other sites worked out.
 UNFINISHED
 *    4/24: Visual designs added to site and folios.
 UNFINISHED
 *    4/28: Project deployed; testing.
 Peter and Daryl are out of the picture for the next 4 days so Sarah and Elizabeth will deal with debugging.
 UNFINISHED